What is Cataract?

 Extended exposure to Ultraviolet radiation in the form of UVA or UVB causes changes in the pigment and often resulting in the formation of cataracts.
 This is of major concern in tropical areas where there is high levels of UV exposure throughout the year.
 It is important for people in such areas to wear sunglasses with high levels of UVA/UVB filtration to reduce the risk of cataract formation.

 A thorough comprehensive eye exam by an optometrist can help find out if there is cataract developing.
 Cataracts can develop fast in a short period or slowly over the years.
 At the early onset of cataracts, your optometrist may prescribe eyeglasses for sharper and improved vision.
 At a certain stage cataract becomes visually significant and replacement of spectacle lenses will not help improve vision.
 At that point cataract surgery is considered as an option.
 You may have to be referred to a cataract ophthalmologist for surgery.
 In most case, patients vision return to normal after the surgery.
 Your optometrist will also provide post operative care after your cataract surgery.
-If you are due for your eye exam or suspect you might be developing cataract call our Toronto Beach office today to book your appointment.
+If you are due for your eye exam or suspect you might be developing cataract call us today to book your appointment or send us an email.